elimin8r/elimin8r/README.md

-# White Label
+# LMN8R

- `White Label` is an easy-to-use WordPress theme that is highly customisable.
+ `LMN8R` is an easy-to-use WordPress theme that is highly customisable.

 ## Installation

 ###  Dependencies

-If you are a web developer looking to tweak the code of the `White Label` theme, you will require the following tools:
+If you are a web developer looking to tweak the code of the `LMN8R` theme, you will require the following tools:

 - [Node.js](https://nodejs.org/)
 - [Gulp.js](https://gulpjs.com/)